Recreational Fires

 A Recreational fire is defined as an outdoor fire burning materials other than rubbish where the fuel being burned is contained in an appropriate, approved appliance.

-For example, a permanent or portable barbecue, outdoor fireplace or fire pit, incinerator, or large grill that has a total fuel area of 3 feet or less in diameter and 2 feet or less in height used for pleasure, religious, ceremonial, cooking, warmth or similar purposes (WUI A104.7.1, DCC 8.12.040 and IFC 302).
+For example, a permanent or portable barbecue, outdoor fireplace or fire pit, incinerator, or large grill that has a total fuel area of 3 feet or less in diameter and 2 feet or less in height used for pleasure, religious, ceremonial, cooking, warmth or similar purposes (WUI and IFC).
 The manufacturer’s instructions on appliances should be carefully read and adhered to.

-No Solid Fuel (i.e Wood or Charcoal) will be allowed to burn this fire season without a TDFPD burn permit.
-Permits can be granted through an inspection with one of our TDFPD Fire Prevention Inspectors.
+No Solid Fuel (i.e Wood or Charcoal) is prohibited without a TDFPD burn permit.
+Permits can be granted through an inspection with one of our inspectors.
+Schedule a Defensible Space Inspection.

-Wood Burning Open Fire Pits shall not be conducted within 30 feet of a structure or combustible material.
-Conditions which could cause a fire to spread within 30 feet of a structure shall be eliminated prior to ignition.
-(IFC 307.4.2 and WUI A104.7.1)
+Wood Burning Open Fire Pits shall not be conducted within 15 feet of a structure or combustible material.
+(IFC and WUI )

 Red Flag Warnings